Tru Confessions

-Tru Confessions is a 2002 Disney Channel Original Movie directed by Paul Hoen and is based on the book of the same name by Janet Tashjian.
+Tru Confessions is a 2002 American comedy drama film released as a Disney Channel Original Movie.
+It was directed by Paul Hoen and is based on the 1997 book by Janet Tashjian.
 Tru Walker (Clara Bryant) aspires to be a famous filmmaker.
-She has a twin brother Eddie (Shia LaBeouf), who is developmentally delayed due to oxygen deprivation at birth.
+She has a twin brother Eddie (Shia LaBeouf), who is developmentally disabled due to oxygen deprivation at birth.
 Eddie becomes the subject of Tru's documentary for a film contest she enters.